chestfest/chestfest.github.io/README.md

 # ChestFest
 ## chestfest.github.io

-> Bo-ok is a state-of-the-art social media service developed by Team Bo-ok.
+> ChestFest is a state-of-the-art social media service developed by Team ChestFest.
 As an influential website it opens up new hindsights and extraordinary experiences for millions of people.
 This website is dedicated to provide customers cutting-edge technology, stunning graphics and an elegant interface.
 Based on our customer's reccomendations, we will continue to improve our website to meet your maximum satisfaction.

 ### Hiring Now
 ```